Manchester Airport: Buses and coaches

-Road
+Roads

 The airport is a 20-minute drive from Manchester city centre and is reached by the M56 motorway, with a dedicated approach road from the motorway at junction 5.
 The M56 is the main route used by traffic to reach the airport.
 There are also minor local roads serving the airport from the north (Wythenshawe) and the east (Heald Green).
 The M56/A538 road junction serves the World Freight Terminal, to the west of the airport.
 The A538 runs east–west serving the local towns of Altrincham and Wilmslow.
+Taxi ranks are situated by arrivals at all three terminals.

 Proposed as part of the SEMMMS (South East Manchester Multi-Modal Strategy) Relief Road Scheme, a new link road to the A6 south of Stockport opened in 2018.
 Planning permission had been granted, with inquiries for Compulsory Purchase and Side Roads Orders following up in September 2014.
 After significant delays, the link road opened on 15 October 2018.

-Taxi ranks are situated by arrivals at all three terminals.